New Brunswick Income Tax Calculator 2026: From Gross Pay to Take-Home Income

 Inflation protection (indexation): Each province adjusts its tax brackets for inflation differently.
 New Brunswick uses the 2.0% federal factor, providing stronger protection than Nova Scotia (1.6%), PEI (1.8%), or Newfoundland and Labrador (1.1%).
 It means that in New Brunswick, your cost-of-living raises are less likely to be affected by higher tax brackets than in other provinces in the region.

-Basic personal amount: This tax-free income threshold is highest in PEI at $15,000.
+Basic personal amount: This non-refundable credit amount is the highest in PEI at $15,000.
 New Brunswick is close behind with $13,664.
 These savings are much higher than those in Nova Scotia and Newfoundland and Labrador.

 What Does a $70,000 Salary Pay in Provincial Tax Across Atlantic Canada?

 The clearest way to see these differences is to run the same salary through all four provinces.
-Using the $70,000 example from earlier in this article, each calculation follows the same method: start with gross provincial tax on $70,000, then subtract credits for the BPA, CPP ($3,956.75), and EI ($1,123.07) at each province’s lowest rate.
+Using the $70,000 example from earlier in this article, each calculation follows the same method: start with provincial taxable income of $69,335, using the same $70,000 salary assumptions as the New Brunswick example, then subtract credits for the BPA, base CPP ($3,291.75), and EI ($1,123.07) at each province’s lowest rate.

 Here is the provincial income tax on a $70,000 salary in each Atlantic province for 2026:

-Step-by-Step Calculation Example of a $70,000 Salary in New Brunswick
+How a $70,000 Salary Converts to Take-home Pay in New Brunswick

 To clearly explain a real salary in New Brunswick, look at a detailed example of an employee making $70,000 a year in Moncton, New Brunswick.
 Note that this example assumes the person works in New Brunswick all year, claims a single basic TD1 and a TD1NB, does not contribute to an RRSP, receives no taxable benefits, and has no dependents.

-Here are four steps to calculate the net pay from a gross salary of $70,000 in New Brunswick:
+Here are four steps to calculate the take-home pay from a gross salary of $70,000 in New Brunswick:

 Step 1: Calculate mandatory payroll deductions